 There are many guides on the internet on how to write a Raspberry Pi image (which includes the system-boot partition), but I wanted a clean and fresh partition layout, without the additional partitions containing the Linux operating system.

-I was creating a new Micro SD card with the purpose of using an NFS Root.
+I was creating a new Micro SD card with the purpose of using an NFS Root for the Raspberry Pi.
 For those of you that don’t know, you can boot a Raspberry Pi (or Linux computer) from local media, whether it’s a CD, USB Stick, Micro SD, or hard drive, and then have the actual operating system root file system be loaded via NFS.
 You can also use PXE to boot the kernel requiring no local storage, but that’s beyond the scope of this article.

 Raspberry Pi default Partition layout